SwitchCraftCC/sc-goodies/README.md

 - Dyeable Elytra, in the style of Quark.
 Adds Elytra in the 16 dye colors, as well as a few special ones.
 - Ancient Tomes, in the style of Quark.
 - Popcorn
+- Concrete stairs and slabs, speed-up when walking on concrete

 ## Modpacks